h3abionet/chipimputation/docs/configs.md

 4. The path must be enclosed in quotes and must exist otherwise the pipeline will stop.

 Some commonly used reference panels are available for download here from [minimac3 website](https://genome.sph.umich.edu/wiki/Minimac3#Reference_Panels_for_Download) including  `1000 Genomes Phase 1` (version 3) and  `1000 Genomes Phase 3` (version 5).
-To generate your own `M3VCF` files from `VCF` files using `minimac3`, please follow the instructions on https://genome.sph.umich.edu/wiki/Minimac3_Examples
+To generate your own `M3VCF` files from `VCF` files using `minimac3`, please follow the instructions below as described https://genome.sph.umich.edu/wiki/Minimac3_Examples
 ```bash
 Minimac3 --refHaps refPanel.vcf \
                 --processReference \
                 --rounds 0 \
                 --prefix testRun
 ```

 ## Reference Genomes